2023 Guatemalan general election: Campaign

+Fraud allegations

+Some political parties and their presidential candidates such as Amílcar Rivera (Victory), Arévalo (Semilla) and Manuel Villacorta (Will, Opportunity and Solidarity) openly expressed the possibility of electoral fraud.
+Adding to these denunciations were the excluded presidential candidates Thelma Cabrera (Movement for the Liberation of Peoples), Roberto Arzú (Podemos) and Pineda (Citizen Prosperity), the last of whom saw a steep rise in opinion polls in April 2023, placing him within the top three finishers.

+Journalist Andrés Oppenheimer compared the electoral fraud accusations in Guatemala to Donald Trump's attempts to overturn the results of the 2020 United States presidential election.

 Electoral system

+President

 The President of Guatemala is elected using the two-round system.

 Congress

 The 160 members of Congress are elected by two methods; 130 are elected from 22 multi-member constituencies based on the departments, with the remaining 31 elected from a single nationwide constituency.
-Seats are elected using closed list Proportional representation, with seats allocated using the D'Hondt method.
+Seats are elected using closed list proportional representation, with seats allocated using the D'Hondt method.